Patterns of Structural Reflection in the large-cardinal hierarchy: Introduction

 Clearly, for a given class $\Ce$ and a cardinal $\kappa$, the principle $\HSR_\Ce(\kappa)$ implies both the principle $\SR_\Ce(\kappa)$ and the principle $\VSR_\Ce(\kappa)$.
 Also, if $\kappa$ is an element of $C^{(1)}$, then we have $H_\kappa=V_\kappa$, and therefore the principles $\HSR_\Ce(\kappa)$ and $\VSR_\Ce(\kappa)$ are identical.
 Moreover, for classes $\Ce$ that are closed under isomorphic images, the principle $\SR_\Ce(\kappa)$ implies the principle $\HSR_\Ce(\kappa)$.
 Thus, for a class $\Ce$ closed under isomorphic images and $\kappa \in C^{(1)}$, the three principles $\SR_\Ce(\kappa)$, $\HSR_\Ce(\kappa)$ and $\VSR_\Ce(\kappa)$ are the same.

-The following theorem, proved in {\cite[Corollary 4.10]{zbMATH06029795}} using Magidor's characterization of the first supercompact cardinal as the first cardinal that reflects the $V_\alpha$ (see {\cite[Theorem 1]{MR295904}}), gives a reformulation of supercompact cardinals in terms of $\SR$ and it may be considered the first result of the $\SR$ program.
+The following theorem, proved in {\cite[Corollary 4.10]{zbMATH06029795}} using Magidor's characterization of the first supercompact cardinal as the first cardinal that reflects the class of all structures of the form $\langle V_\alpha,\in\rangle$ for ordinals $\alpha$ (see {\cite[Theorem 1]{MR295904}}), gives a reformulation of supercompact cardinals in terms of $\SR$ and it may be considered the first result of the $\SR$ program.

 \begin{theorem}[\cite{zbMATH06029795}] The following statements are equivalent for every cardinal $\kappa$: \begin{enumerate} \item The cardinal $\kappa$ is either supercompact or a limit of supercompact cardinals.